curioswitch/go-reassign/README.md

 ## Development

-[mage](https://magefile.org/) is used for development.
-Run `go run mage.go -l` to see available targets.
+[goyek]([https://magefile.org/](https://github.com/goyek/goyek)) is used for development.
+Run `go run ./build -h` to see available targets.

-For example, to run checks before sending a PR, run `go run mage.go check`.
+For example, to run checks before sending a PR, run `go run ./build check`.